Peter-Schorn/RegularExpressions/README.md

 ```
 Creates a `Regex` object from an `NSRegularExpression`.

-## Extracting the match and capture groups
+## Extracting the matches and capture groups

 `String.regexMatch` and `String.regexFindAll` both use the `RegexMatch` struct to hold the information about a regular expression match.
 It contains the following properties:
 - `let sourceString: Substring` - The string that was matched against.
 A substring is used to reduce memory usage.
 Note that `SubString` presents the same interface as `String`